qnighy/umo/README.md

 - Primitive types: `int`, `f64`, ... (only `int` and `f64` are implemented now)
 - Placeholder type called `Ambiguous` (`Ambiguous<Lo, Up>`) ... corresponds with `any` in TS.
+  - the corresponding syntax is not implemented yet.
 - TBD

 ## Development